What is paper trading?

-Delayed Data: Some demo accounts do not use exactly up-to-date information but delay it by 15-20 minutes, so the data is not used by competitors.
-Others display fake data, but the main goal remains the same – to get traders ready for the Forex market.
-On the AvaTrader demo account the information displayed is in real-time and projects the accurate rates.
-The tool is very common and used worldwide by brokers on all types of markets – Forex, stocks, bonds, commodities etc. Due to the fact there is not real money that’s been put in, it’s often called “Paper money”, “Monopoly money” etc.
+Some demo accounts do not use exactly up-to-date information but delay it by 15-20 minutes, so the data is not used by competitors.
+Others display fake data, but the main goal remains the same – to get traders ready for the Forex trading market.
+On the AvaTrade demo account the information displayed is in real-time and projects the accurate rates.
+The tool is very common and used worldwide by brokers on all types of markets – Stocks trading, Forex, bonds, commodities etc. Due to the fact there is not real money that’s been put in, it’s often called “Paper money”, “Monopoly money” etc.

 Click here to open a demo account and master your trading skills!